COSC3020/theory-vs-practice-IshitaPatel18/README.md

      because the device that ran the smaller input could have been run on superior hardware.
      (Help from the textbook)

-  4. The asymptotic complexity given to the binary search tree algorithm for the worst case/average case is basically log(n), which we have established is from the drop of constants and that log bases don't matter asymptotically.
-Now since we have basically stated that log(n) is the worst case/average case, what if the element that was found in the tree with 1,000 elements was higher up in the tree, then the worst case/average case predicts.
-That would explain why the particular element was found faster because it was located closer to the root.
-Then, when the tree was expanded to 10,000 elements, the particular element we were looking for was pushed further down the tree.
-This would mean that our predicted calculations, were not the worst/average case, but rather geared towards the best/better cases, and the actual calcualtion of the worst case/ average case would need to change to accomodate to the drastic element location change.
-Since the same element is lower down in the tree and our calculations for worst case were established as wrong, then the new worst case calculations would lead closer to the resulted 100 seconds.
+  3. We can only assume that the asymptotic analysis of the binary search tree leads to log(n) if the algorithm was implemented efficiently and correctly.
+However, if the algorithm was implemented incorrectly, making it not efficent and slower, it would lead to an asymptotic analysis that provides a time complexity beyond the scope of what it should be.
+In addition to this, if the particular element we were looking for in the binary search tree of 1,000 elements is the root/best case, or at least higher up in the tree and it took 5 seconds because of the terrible implementation of the algorithm, then when the tree was expanded to 10,000 elements, and that particular element was pushed further down the tree, leading to average or even worst cases and a greater runtime.
+     Since the implementation of this algorithm was done very poorly to achieve 5 seconds for 1,000 elements for best cases, then the runtime for 10,000 elements on an average/worst cases would account for the 100 seconds.

 Add your answers to this markdown file.